Delivery of the Keys

-The Delivery of the Keys, or Christ Giving the Keys to St. Peter is a fresco by the Italian Renaissance painter Pietro Perugino which was produced in 1481–1482 and is located in the Sistine Chapel, Rome.
+The Delivery of the Keys, or Christ Giving the Keys to Saint Peter is a fresco by the Italian Renaissance painter Pietro Perugino which was produced in 1481–1482 and is located in the Sistine Chapel, Rome.

 History

 The commission of the work originated in 1480, when Perugino was decorating a chapel in the Old St. Peter's Basilica in Rome.
 Pope Sixtus IV was pleased by his work, and decided to commission him also the decoration of the new Chapel he had built in the Vatican Palace.
 Due to the size of the work, Perugino was later joined by a group of painters from Florence, including Botticelli, Ghirlandaio and others.

 While the work was still being created, a visit from Alfonso II of Naples resulted in his addition to the far left of the group of foreground figures.
 To balance out the image, an apostle was added above St. Peter.